BeeBooBap/design-patterns/src/DefinitionsExamples/OOPPrinciples/README.md

 A closure gives you access to an outer function’s scope from an inner function (think higher order functions)

 Higher order functions: accept functions as parameters and/or returns a function

+### Interface vs Abstract Class

+An interface cannot have an implementation within the interface (only method stubs), whereas an abstract class can.

+Methods and members of an abstract class can have any type of modifier, however an interface may only use "public" for its method visibility.

+An interface can support multiple implementations however an abstract class does not support multiple inheritance.

+Abstract class establishes "is a" relation with concrete classes.
+Interface provides "has a" capability for classes.
+So abstract classes are better suited for those classes that are closely related, however an interface can support many classes who have no or little connection.

+With the changes to Java, there is the possibility of an interface possessing "default methods", meaning all classes that implement the interface will share the same implementation of the method and you don't need to provide separate or the same implementation in each class.

+### Checked Exceptions

+A checked exception is one in which a type of exception must either be caught or declared in the method in which it is thrown.
+An example of this is the ClassNotFoundException which must be declared in a method that uses something such as Class.forName(String s).

+I disagree with the idea that checked exceptions were a design mistake, as the intention behind them was to support better code safety and resilience.
+They force developers to either account for exceptions or handle them appropriately.
+The issue is that it seems checked exceptions are becoming obsolete in that handling and recovery is done equally well with runtime exceptions.
+In addition, there is often little that can be done to correct a checked exception.
+As such, whilst the idea behind it is sound, its execution has become redundant.

+### Generics

+Introduce type safety checks.
+Look at local notes.